Your Guide to the Best Sunday Roasts in Melbourne

 The Orrong Hotel

-Having undergone a beautiful refurbishment in the past couple of years, Armadale’s The Orrong Hotel has all your pub needs covered.
-A 150-year-old boozer with classic charm, it has cosy booths, a leafy courtyard, a pool table and most importantly, one of the best Sunday roasts in Melbourne.
-The holy grail is, of course, the open fireplace, which you can perch yourself in front of and dig into a $25 roast plate with all the trimmings.
-The perfect winter night?
-We think so.
+Following a handsome refurbishment, Armadale’s The Orrong Hotel has all your pub needs covered.
+This 150-year-old boozer brings classic charm in spades, with cosy booths, a leafy courtyard, a pool table and, most importantly, one of the best Sunday roasts in Melbourne.
+Nab a spot by the open fireplace and dig into the $30 roast with all the trimmings, available Sundays from 12pm until sold out.

 709 High Street, Armadale